vickimzhang/vmzhang-academic/content/cv/scholarships-awards.md

 #  url = ""
 #  certificate_url = ""
   date_start = "2020-07-01"
-  date_end = ""
+  date_end = "2021-08-31"
-  description = "Awarded to supplement field biology research.
+  description = "Awarded to supplement field biology research (carried forward into 2021 field season, as the 2022 field season was cancelled due to COVID-19).
 Valued at $3,500."

 [[item]]
   organization = "Sigma Xi Fund of Canada"